VR will not replace skating; Tony Hawk busts out his 360-degree loop in Vista Sunday

 In order for the fans to watch the 3D stereoscopic broadcast, they have to download the free NextVR app from the stores associated with Oculus Go, PlayStation VR, HTC VIVE Pro, HTC VIVE, Windows Mixed Reality, Gear VR, and Google Daydream.
 A virtual reality headset is also required.

-“VR will bring the worldwide audience closer to the real experience of being there in Vista,” Rebekka Strand said.
+“VR will bring the worldwide audience closer to the real experience of being there in Vista,” Rebekka Strand said to me.
 “They will get to know the athletes better and see how much they go through to achieve their goals.”

 Strand, a 26-year-old skateboarder, was here filming her fiance Jeromy Green from Jamul.
 “I told him not to hurt himself and to do what felt right, no matter the pressure of the moment.”